-- 2 Wrapping Up The Free & Affordable Experiences Of The State
+- Wrapping Up The Free & Cheap Experiences to Have in New Hampshire

 Top 10 Cheap Things to Do in New Hampshire

-This is one of the most unique attractions of the state and so it tops the list of cheap things to do in New Hampshire.
+This is one of the top attractions for travelers of the state and so it tops the list of cheap things to do in New Hampshire.